Luke-Poeppel/povel_essens/README.md

-Implementation of the algorithm for generating the C-score of a rhythm (i.e. temporal pattern) from "Perception of Temporal Patterns" (Povel & Essens, 1985).
+Implementation of the algorithm for generating the C-score of a rhythm (i.e. temporal pattern) from ["Perception of Temporal Patterns"](https://online.ucpress.edu/mp/article-abstract/2/4/411/62235/Perception-of-Temporal-Patterns?redirectedFrom=fulltext) (Povel & Essens, 1985)

 ### Installation
 At the moment, install with `python setup.py install`.